-Whilst this report generally provides information that is based on valuation rules required by the Solvency II reporting regime, sections A.2, A.3 and A.4 are required to be reported in accordance with the measurement basis as shown in the company's financial statements, which in AGIL's case, is UK GAAP.
+Whilst this report generally provides information that is based on valuation rules required by the Solvency II reporting regime, sections A.2, A.3 and A.4 are required to be reported in accordance with the measurement basis as shown in the company's financial statements.
+AGIL prepares financial statements under UK GAAP.
+No consolidated financial statements are prepared for the AGL Group, as AGL has taken advantage of the exemption from preparing consolidated financial statements, under Section 401 of Part 15 of the Companies Act 2006, as the results of AGL Group are consolidated in the financial statements of the ultimate parent undertaking Assurant, Inc., which are publicly available.
+The information on the business performance of the AGL Group below should be understood to refer to an unaudited UK GAAP consolidated pro forma income statement.

 The disclosure rules of Solvency II require the business performance of the company to be analysed using three distinct sections, being: